Swetha-Panthagani/Swetha-Panthagani/README.md

 - 👋 Hi, I’m @Swetha-Panthagani
 - 👀 I’m interested in Learning Programming and Developing applications.
-- 🌱 I’m currently learning Full Stack Web Devlopment.
+- 🌱 I’m currently working on Gen AI and AI.
-- 💞️ I’m looking to collaborate on Developing Full Stack Web Applications.
+- 💞️ I’m looking to collaborate on Deep Learning Projects.
 - 📫 How to reach me swethapathagani2338@gmail.com

 <!---